CustomerSure

 How to respond to a negative review

-Let’s imagine you’ve just received a negative review.
-What should you do next?
+Imagine you’ve just received a negative review.
+What are your next steps?

 Step 1.
 Pause